 The popular Open Source firmware DD-WRT can be bought pre-installed in a router.

 DD-WRT has many more options than simply controlling bandwidth, such as being used as a bridge or VPN.

 Also DD-WRT can limit a device based in IP address or Mac address with a Mac address built-in to a device much harder to change.

 Even though DD-WRT has many more options than other packaged routers it does come with a degree of technicality that may not be for everyone.

-Having control over your home or office bandwidth usage is becoming more important by that day.
+Having control over your home or office bandwidth usage is becoming more important.